 If your wildlife watching happens in Nature (e.g., as opposed to a city park), then there will be bugs!
 But bugs are cool to observe and most are easy to keep at bay.

-Packing the right repellents is key.
+▸ Packing the right repellents is key.
 We recommend environmentally friendly options although aware that some people will want to take the strongest DEET.
-Then do ask what are the products restrictions on location (e.g., DEET is a poison that can pollute streams and are prohibited in some areas).
+Then do ask what are the restrictions on products at location (e.g., DEET is a poison that can pollute streams and are prohibited in some areas).

-As for any other type of dangers: check with the organization or the park that you are visiting and make sure to follow the watching regulations of the area.
+▸ As for any other type of danger: check with the organization or the park that you are visiting and make sure to follow the watching regulations of the area.
 Again pair this with managing yourself according to proper wildlife etiquette so as to keep yourself and the wildlife safe.

 Do that for wildlife, while helping good causes & enjoying yourself!